This ultimate how to plan a trip guide will transform your destination daydreams into travel reality within just 15 easy-to-follow steps.

 Instead, keep the ball rolling into this final section.
 Use the momentum to make the best choices possible as you complete your travel planning process.

-So, aside from always carrying a handful of US dollars in cash as a safety net, here’s the best money saving advice for any trip you ever take abroad:
+So, aside from always carrying a handful of US dollars in cash as a safety net, here’s the best money saving advice for any trip you ever take abroad, limit the amount you use your debit card.

 If you use your debit account, you can kiss goodbye to your travel budget.
 The local bank will charge you a fee and your bank at home will charge you a hefty fee.
 Double whammy.
 Not fun.